jebsmartt/calculator_js/README.md

 TODO
-+ Try to implement a max character input
++ allow for a user to make a number negative
-+ Ensure that arithmatic with scientific notation works
++ submit to Odin and MOVE ON!